Advertisement

 Life events and habits can make bipolar episodes worse, or even prompt a relapse.

-About 7 million American adults have been diagnosed with bipolar disorder, a condition that causes changes in mood.
-About 83 percent of people with bipolar have a severe case.
+About 8 million adults in the United States have bipolar disorder, a condition that causes changes in mood that are disruptive to everyday life.
+Nearly 83 percent of people with bipolar have a severe case, which means they report experiencing serious impairments to their work, social life, or family life.
 Bipolar disorder affects men and women equally.
 While it can occur at any age (even during childhood), the average age of onset is 25.

-The face of a woman with bipolar disorder mixed in with an image of billowing clouds
+The face of a person with bipolar disorder mixed in with an image of billowing clouds

+Most people experience sadness, sleeplessness, and lack of concentration during their lifetimes.
+But people with bipolar disorder experience these moods with greater intensity and in cycles.
 There are three different types of mood episodes associated with bipolar disorder.
-Most people experience things like sadness, sleeplessness, and lack of concentration during their lifetimes.
-But people with bipolar disorder experience these moods with greater intensity and in cycles.
+These include:

 • Manic: These episodes can bring about insomnia, concentration problems, racing thoughts, or the feeling that you can conquer the world.
 A manic episode may also make you feel irritable.